ceccocats/SpaceShooter/README.md

 # SpaceShooter

-Just a simple game of a goemetric based space shooter.
+Just a simple game of a geometric based space shooter.

 ##### Dependencies:
 allegro5 game library